Rugby union in the Cayman Islands

 Rugby union is a growing sport in the Cayman Islands.
-The Cayman Islands national rugby union team is ranked 62nd in the world, with 2,256 registered players.
+The Cayman Islands national rugby union team is ranked 53rd in the world, with 2,256 registered players.

 Governing body

-The governing body is Cayman Rugby, which is a member of the International Rugby Board, and the North American and Caribbean Rugby Association NACRA.
+The governing body is Cayman Rugby, which is a member of World Rugby, and the Rugby Americas North (RAN).

 History

 Although there has been interest in the game in the Cayman Islands for decades, it only became properly organised in 1972, when the Cayman Islands RFC was founded.
 This team faced the challenge of having no rugby ball, pitch, and no clubhouse, for several years, and their nearest opponents were in Jamaica 600 miles away.
 In 1975, however, Jeff Butterfield, a former England player acquired the rights to a piece of pine forest, which was turned into their pitch.

 Nowadays, the islands have their own men's team, and also a women's team, which was established in 2004.
 There is also a national Sevens team.
-A schools development programme is also now in force.
+A schools development programme is also now in force allowing the development of an under 18/19 national team.

 The Cayman Islands compete in the Caribbean Championship, a tournament which includes Trinidad and Tobago, Bermuda, Martinique, Jamaica, the Bahamas, British Virgin Islands, Antigua and Guyana.